dcedyga/gooldi/README.md

 Some facts:
  * goroutines are managed by go runtime and has no hardware dependencies while OS threads are managed by kernal and has hardware dependencies
  * goroutines are smaller: typically 2KB of stack size, threads 1-2MB
- * Stack size of go is managed in run-time and can grow up to 1GB which is possible by allocating and freeing heap storage while for threads stack size needs to be determined at compile time
+ * Stack size of go is managed in run-time and can grow up to 1GB which is possible by allocating and freeing heap storage while for threads, stack size needs to be determined at compile time
  * goroutine use channels to communicate with other goroutines with low latency.
 There is no easy communication medium between threads and huge latency between inter-thread communication
  * goroutine do not have any identity while threads do (TID)
  * goroutines are created and destoryed by the go's runtime.
 These operations are very cheap compared to threads as go runtime already maintain pool of threads for goroutines.
 In this case OS is not aware of goroutines